roslyncode/clubwebsite/workshops/2020-21/Price Tracker/readme/README.md

 If you do not have an account already, register

 Once you are logged in, create a new repl with the language “python”

-Once you are in the program, create two files.
-Name one of them poetry.lock and the other pyprojec.toml

 You are now ready to begin coding!